COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 ==================

 As discussed in the introduction, the ontology must be mated with one or more formats in order to transfer data.
+The format-ontology linkage should specify the data block type(s), the data names that are used, and how to find data for these data names in data files of the chosen format.

-While this is largely outside the scope of this workshop, a few general points can be made about format selection:
+While format choice is outside the scope of this workshop, a few general points can be made about format selection:

 1. the data values must be representable within the format.
 This is generally trivially possible, as any value can be represented as